-Even water, when ingested in excessive amounts, is uniformly toxic, causing assured death with little chance of survival.
+Water, when ingested in excessive amounts, is toxic.
+Causing death with little chance of survival.

-For years I practiced as a women’s health care specialist, and in this time I prescribed multiple courses of oral contraceptives (birth control pills) for many different reasons.
-These FDA approved medications were seen as safe, with a few but specific contraindications.
+For years I practiced as a women’s health care specialist.
+In this time, I prescribed multiple courses of oral contraceptives (birth control pills) for many different reasons.
+These FDA approved medications were seen as safe, with a few but specific contradictions.
 For this reason it was assumed that everybody could take them with an accepted balance of safety pharmacologic action.

 Not uncommonly, many of these women would return to my office after being on the medication for several months with similar complaints.
-“I feel as if I am gaining weight”, was commonly heard.
-Others indicated that they “felt depressed” and had noticed lessened interest in sexual relationships- ironically one of the reasons that the birth control was often initiated in the first place.
-Not knowing what I do now, in spite of having attended one of the best postgraduate programs in the country for women’s healthcare, I switched pills, tried other formulations, and infrequently started an anti-depression medication (the third most selling prescription medication category in the country) to help with the new found depression.
+“I feel I am gaining weight” was commonly heard.
+Others “felt depressed” and had noticed lessened interest in sexual relationships.
+Ironically, one of the reasons that the birth control was often initiated in the first place.
+Not knowing what I do now, and in spite of having attended one of the best postgraduate programs in the country for women’s healthcare, I switched pills, tried other formulations, and infrequently started an anti-depression medication (the third most selling prescription medication category in the country) to help with the new found depression.

-Why was it then, in spite of my training, that nobody had ever told me about the nutritional deficiencies associated with hormonal replacement?
-A look into the papers published in the late 1970’s, and repeated as recently as 2013, reveals multiple reports of nutritional deficiencies, particularly in vitamin B6, B12 and possibly Folate (B9) in women using hormonal contraceptive pills.
+A look into the papers published in the late 1970’s, and repeated as recently as 2013, reveals multiple reports of nutritional deficiencies.
+Particularly in vitamin B6, B12 and possibly Folate (B9) in women using hormonal contraceptive pills.
 This applies to women taking hormones for menopause management as well.
-But how then, could these nutritional deficiencies be associated with my patient’s symptoms?
+But how could these nutritional deficiencies be associated with my patient’s symptoms?

 Innumerable medications are known to be associated with nutritional deficiencies.
 Has your doctor prescribed you a blood pressure medicine, a “water pill” known as hydrochlorothiazide, or HCTZ?
 Are you also taking potassium?
 You should be.
 This medication has been known for years to deplete this important ion.

 Several blood pressure medications are known to deplete Magnesium and Zinc.
-Anti-depressants are known to decrease melatonin; anti-seizure drugs tank the fat soluble vitamins A,D,E,K and folate; the “little purple pill” Nexium, omnipresent in the cabinets of every chicken-wing, beer drinking, Sunday football fan in the country, depletes the body of Calcium, Zinc and Magnesium.
-Could this be a link to the increasing osteoporosis- bone weakening- seen in men?
+Anti-depressants are known to decrease melatonin.
+Anti-seizure drugs tank the fat soluble vitamins A,D,E,K and folate.
+The “little purple pill” Nexium, in the cabinets of every chicken-wing, beer drinking, Sunday football fan in the country – depletes the body of Calcium, Zinc and Magnesium.
+Could this be a link to the increasing osteoporosis seen in men?
 The list of known medication-nutrient interactions, and likely associated clinical scenarios, goes on and on.

-The second step towards a successful detoxification is will be a quick return to class to review and understand the different detoxification pathways of the liver.
-In an earlier blog I reviewed the science behind how toxins are cleared from our bodies, and showed how our dietary, nutritional, and supplement interventions can augment these processes.
-The science is intriguing, incorporating perspectives from folk medicine, basic biochemistry, and the emerging science of nutrigenomics, the way in which nutrition influences our genetic pathways.
-With directed nutritional interventions, we can actively dictate the way in which our genetics are read and expressed, influencing the manner and extent to which we clear these toxins.
+The second step towards a successful detoxification is to understand the different detoxification pathways of the liver.
+In an earlier blog, I reviewed the science behind how toxins are cleared from our bodies.
+I showed how our dietary, nutritional and supplemental interventions can augment these processes.
+The science is intriguing, incorporating perspectives from folk medicine, basic biochemistry and the emerging science of nutrigenomics (the way in which nutrition influences our genetic pathways.)
+With directed nutritional interventions, we can actively dictate the way our genetics are read and expressed, influencing the manner and extent to which we clear these toxins.

 In short, we are all toxic.